CARE FOR CULTURE THROUGH THE ARTS

 A visual artist and lead faculty for the Theology and Arts Capstone course, Professor Fee brings to the Brehm Center expertise in theology and art, the visual arts and liturgical expression, and artistic creation as spiritual formation.
 She has written for Christians in the Visual Arts (CIVA) and been published in the arts journal SEEN and other national publications.
 See her work here.

-The Brehm Center focuses on different areas of artistic and ministry interest through six initiatives and institutes:
+The Brehm Center focuses on different areas of artistic and ministry interest through a variety of initiatives and institutes: